cavaliercoder/rpi_export/README.md

 # rpi_exporter

-A Prometheus exporter for Raspberry Pi hardware metrics.
+A lightweight Prometheus exporter for Raspberry Pi hardware metrics.

+Currently supports the following metrics from the VideoCore System-on-Chip:

+- Component power states
+- Clock rates
+- Temperatures
+- Voltages
+- Turbo mode

+`rpi_exporter` is a written in Go, has no dependencies and does not rely on `vcgencmd` to query hardware stats.
+It interfaces directly with the VideoCore device.

 ![Grafana dashboard](assets/grafana.png)